-All right, I’m not uptight about my name, but, if any of you have strange names, it does get hilarious after a while trying to explain it.
-I blame my parents.
+All right, I’m not uptight about my name, but, if YOU have a strange name it does get hilarious after a while trying to explain it, right?

 “Anne” is for my mom, who is “Anne."
 Geri' is for my dad, who is Gerald (which is pronounced “Jurrl” if you are his West Texas family).
 He now goes by his second name, Glen.
-Most people call me “Angie" because it’s a whole lot easier, although it’s not on my birth certificate….
+Most people call me “Angie" because it’s a whole lot easier, although it’s not even on my birth certificate.

 I was so glad I married someone with an easy last name – but then I try to say it over the phone.
 F sounds a whole lot like an S. We were listed by the phone company as The Sands for a while until we fixed it.
 David’s brother was too, but he didn’t bother to tell them since he’s a youth minister.
 ONE TIME I told a lady, “That’s Fann – with an ‘F’ as in ‘Frank’,” and she said, “Your name is Anne Frank!
 I loved that book in high school!”

 Why am I telling you this?
 I’ve had several people ask offline and several hilarious interpretations, missionaries who read my book, people that read this blog who I haven't met personally, etc. I can’t imagine what it must sound like in anyone's head.
 Seriously, if I didn’t know my own name who knows how I would be pronouncing it if I saw it for the first time?

 Mrs. Geri (pronounced “Jerry” on the phone)

 Maryann Geri (I have no idea where this came from...)